mtorials/dial-phone/README.md

     withToken("<YOUR_TOKEN>") // If you want to login with an access token asGuets() // If you want to create a guest account asUser("myusername", "mypassword") // login with credentials
-    client hasCommandPrefix "!" // If you want to use the command listener, default is "!" addListeners(
+    addListeners(
         ExampleListener(),
         SecondExampleListener()